Guyra Snowfalls

 strong winds and showers.
 Very cold air following the front brought light snow

-there was a light fall of snow around 9pm which remained on the ground well
+light fall of snow around 9pm which remained on the ground well into the

 27th